Mashed Potatoes for Two

 • Storage: Store leftovers covered in the refrigerator for up to 4 days.

-• Make ahead: Peel and cube the raw potatoes up to 24 hours in advance.
-Cover with water and chill in the refrigerator.
+• Make ahead: Peel and slice the raw potatoes up to 24 hours in advance.
+Cover with water and chill in the refrigerator (you don’t need any plastic wrap over the top).
 Or, try my Make Ahead Mashed Potatoes, a recipe that uses cream cheese and egg whites for a little more staying power.

 • Freezer: As long as you use butter and dairy, mashed potatoes freeze beautifully.
 Let them completely cool, then spoon the mashed potatoes into a freezer-safe container.
 Label, date, and freeze for up to 1 month.

-• Garlic mashed potatoes: Toast garlic in a skillet (or roast whole bulbs of garlic in the oven), peel, mince, and add to your mashed potatoes.
+• Roasted garlic mashed potatoes: Toast garlic cloves in a skillet (or roast whole bulbs of garlic in the oven), peel, mince, and add to your mashed potatoes.
 You’ll need about 10 cloves for 1 pound of potatoes.

-• Boursin mashed potatoes: Soft-skinned small red potatoes mixed with fresh herbs and a block of Boursin cheese.
+• Boursin mashed potatoes: Soft-skinned small red potatoes mixed with fresh herbs and a few tablespoons of Boursin cheese.
 You don’t even have to peel the potatoes!

 • Mashed sweet potatoes: These mashers are flavored with fresh thyme and a touch of brown sugar.